Chapter 16

 |

-'Black' trade to avoid VAT.
+The 'black market' trade to avoid the VAT.

 |